myedapp/developer-coding-test/INSTRUCTIONS.md

 # myEd Developer Coding Challenge

-This is a coding challenge for potential recruits to myEd.
+This is coding challenge for potential recruits to myEd.
 It should take about 2 hours, though feel free to spend more or less time as you see fit.

 ## Background